Bedbugs on bed

 Once almost extinct, bedbugs made a dramatic comeback at the start of the 21st century, partly because people travel more these days.

 Another way bedbugs get into a home is by travelling on furniture.
-Second-hand furniture is a big risk, as bedbugs can hide in cracks and crevices, including in the furniture.
+Second-hand furniture is a big risk, as bedbugs can hide in its cracks and crevices.
+Finally, we find that bedbugs can easily travel between units in multifamily housing – if you live in a flat, you might get bedbugs from your neighbours.

 Breeding Habits of Bedbugs

-Bedbugs are tough to get rid of, as they can be hard to detect and have a high reproduction rate.
-An adult female can lay 500 eggs in her lifetime.
-It takes around 21 days at room temperature for an egg to hatch and become an adult.
-Then, if the bug is female, she can start laying eggs.
+This is where things get a little grim.
+Bedbugs are tough to get rid of because they can be hard to detect and reproduce quickly.
+An adult female can lay up to around 500 eggs in her lifetime, and it takes a few weeks at room temperature for an egg to develop into a breeding adult.

 Health and Safety Risks